What is a spousal bypass trust?

 • Pension lump sums paid to a bypass trust will suffer a 45% tax charge if the pension scheme member dies after age 75.

-• The 45% tax charge can be offset for the tax already paid.
+• The 45% tax charge can be used to offset the tax due on any payments from the trust.

 A bypass trust is a term used to describe a discretionary trust which can be set up to receive a pension lump sum death benefit, with the surviving spouse as one of the beneficiaries.